wp-plugins/powerpress/readme.txt

 == Frequently Asked Questions ==

- = Why doesn't Blubrry Powerpress support multiple enclosures? = Blubrry Powerpress does not support multiple enclosures in one blog post.
+ = Why doesn't Blubrry PowerPress support multiple enclosures? = Blubrry PowerPress does not support multiple enclosures in one blog post.
 This is because each podcatching application handles multiple enclosures differently. iTunes will download the first enclosure that it sees in the feed ignoring the rest.
 Other podcatchers and podcasting directories either pick up the first enclosure or the last in each post item.
-This inconsistency combined with the fact that [Dave Winer does not recommend multiple enclosures](http://www.reallysimplesyndication.com/2004/12/21) and the [FeedValidator.org recommendation against it](http://www.feedvalidator.org/docs/warning/DuplicateEnclosure.html) is why the Blubrry Powerpress does not support them.
+This inconsistency combined with the fact that [Dave Winer does not recommend multiple enclosures](http://www.reallysimplesyndication.com/2004/12/21) and the [FeedValidator.org recommendation against it](http://www.feedvalidator.org/docs/warning/DuplicateEnclosure.html) is why the Blubrry PowerPress does not support them.

- = Why doesn't Blubrry Powerpress include media statistics? = Blubrry Powerpress does not include media statistics.
+ = Why doesn't Blubrry PowerPress include media statistics? = Blubrry PowerPress does not include media statistics.
 This is not because Blubrry has its own statistics service, although that's a good reason by itself.
 Maintaining and calculating statistics is a resource and server intensive task that would add bloat to an otherwise lightweight Wordpress podcasting plugin.
 We recommend you use your media hosting's statistics and you're more than welcome to use the [Blubrry Statistics service](http://www.blubrry.com/podcast_statistics/) as well.

  = Looking for a better Audio Player? =
  Check out the <a href="http://wpaudioplayer.com" target="_blank" title="WP Audio Player 2.0">WP Audio Player 2.0</a>.
 The WP Audio Player 2.0 options include theme colors, initial volume, player width and more.

 == Installation ==
 1. Copy the entire directory from the downloaded zip file into the /wp-content/plugins/ folder.
-2. Activate the "Blubrry Powerpress" plugin in the Plugin Management page.
+2. Activate the "Blubrry PowerPress" plugin in the Plugin Management page.
-3. Configure your Blubrry Powerpress by going to the **Settings** > **Blubrry Powerpress** page.
+3. Configure your Blubrry PowerPress by going to the **Settings** > **Blubrry PowerPress** page.

 == Screenshots ==
 1. Add podcast episode, found within the edit post screen
-2. Cross section of Blubrry Powerpress settings page (Feed settings).
+2. Cross section of Blubrry PowerPress settings page (Feed settings).
-3. Cross section of Blubrry Powerpress settings page (Basic settings).
+3. Cross section of Blubrry PowerPress settings page (Basic settings).

 == Changelog ==

 0.2 released on 08/11/2008
-Initial release of Blubrry Powerpress
+Initial release of Blubrry PowerPress

 0.2.1 released on 09/17/2008
 Fixed bugs: itunes:subtitle bug, itunes:summary is now enabled by default, add ending trailing slash to media url if missing, and copy blubrry keyword from podpress fix.